kb-dk/repository-mirror/ARCHITECTURE.md

 ### 3. The user selects branch and induces pull operations

-Running asynchronously using [ActiveMQ](#4-activemq) Multiple jobs per repository should not be permitted.
+That job is filed by a web application using a asynchronously running [ActiveMQ](#4-activemq).
+Multiple jobs per repository should not be permitted.
 The system should ensure this is impossible.

 ### 4. Upon successful pull (3 above), the system queues loading and indexing of data